 These adjustments to power flow management occur within the general framework of grid operations.
 This framework has historically been well understood by grid operators because the time dimensions of operations have not changed significantly, even when ISOs/RTOs were given responsibility for transmission system management.
-These dimensions, which operators have historically understood well, are seen in Figure 4-2 on the right side of the continuum, where the time scales of capacity markets, dayahead, and hour-ahead products are depicted.
+These dimensions, which operators have historically understood well, are seen in Figure 4-2 on the right side of the continuum, where the time scales of capacity markets, day-ahead, and hour-ahead products are depicted.
 For out-years beyond capacity contracts, traditional transmission and distribution system planning methods work to map and price investment requirements to ensure long-term grid reliability.
 Planning for decarbonization and climate resilience reaches beyond typical planning horizons for grid operators.

-4.2.2.1 Changing Time Dimensions, Grid Topology, and Emerging Grid Management Challenges
+Changing Time Dimensions, Grid Topology, and Emerging Grid Management Challenges

-Variable energy resources (VERs) provide a range of benefits to utilities and their customers, including avoided fuel costs, greenhouse gas emissions, and costs associated with environmental compliance.^{13, 14} In some cases, distributed VERs are also credited with providing electric reliability and resilience benefits, particularly in the context of microgrids.15
+Variable energy resources (VER) provide a range of benefits to utilities and their customers, including avoided fuel costs, greenhouse gas emissions, and costs associated with environmental compliance.^{12, 13} In some cases, distributed VER are also credited with providing electric reliability and resilience benefits, particularly in the context of microgrids.14

-However, the widespread integration of VERs at both utility scale and distributed across all consumer segments significantly expands the time dimensions in which grid operators must function, and it complicates operations.
-It underscores the need "to coordinate time and space within the electric grid at greater resolution or with a higher degree of refinement than in the past."
-A recent White House report noted, "The distinctive characteristics of [VERs] will likely require a reimagining of electricity grid management."
-Property of the coordinate time and space within the electric grid at greater resolution or with a higher degree of refinement than in the past."
-A recent White House report noted, "The distinctive characteristics of [VERs] will likely require a reimagining of electricity grid management."
+However, the widespread integration of VER at both utility scale and distributed across all consumer segments significantly expands the time dimensions in which grid operators must function, and it complicates operations.
+It underscores the need "to coordinate time and space within the electric grid at greater resolution or with a higher degree of refinement than in the past."15 A recent White House report noted, "The distinctive characteristics of [VER] will likely require a reimagining of electricity grid management."16 large geographic scale, lower correlation factors can smooth out variability.
+Assuming these aggregations are visible to grid operators to adequately assess both their costs and benefits, many aggregated distributed solar installations can smooth out the random variations from individual installations.